oakeyc/azure-cli-interactive-shell/README.rst

 Windows Usage
 #############

-To backspace on Windows Powershell, use ShiftBackspace
+To backspace on Windows Powershell, use ShiftBackspace or ControlBackspace